hypo69/hypo/docs/gemini/consultant/ru/endpoints/hypo69/small_talk_bot/header.md

     :param marker_files: Filenames or directory names to identify the project root.
     :type marker_files: tuple
-    :returns: Path to the root directory if found, otherwise the directory where the script is located.
+    :return: Path to the root directory if found, otherwise the directory where the script is located.
-    :rtype: pathlib.Path
+    :rtype: Path
     """
     current_path: Path = Path(__file__).resolve().parent
     project_root = current_path